HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 Any delay is a pain point and could correlate with interference from other aspects of the site loading when the user tries to interact with the site.
 A “good” FID is regarded as being under 100 milliseconds.

  In 2021’s report, the fact that almost all platforms manage to deliver a good FID, raised questions about the strictness of this metric.
-The Chrome team [published an article](https://web.dev/responsiveness/), which was updated in May of 2022 to include a reference to a new metric, [Interaction to Next Paint (INP)](https://web.dev/inp/) .
+The Chrome team <a hreflang="en" href="https://web.dev/responsiveness/">published an article</a>, which was updated in May of 2022 to include a reference to a new metric, <a hreflang="en" href="https://web.dev/inp/">Interaction to Next Paint (INP)</a> .
 Given its beta nature at the time of this writing, we’re limiting its inclusion to this reference, in anticipation of a possible expansion in next year’s report.

 {{ figure_markup(
   image="fid-cwv-yoy.png",